SanjeevSahoo/WebDevNotes/Notes_Javascript.md

 	parentNode		- Selects direct parent Node
-	parentElement	- Selects direct the parent Node if its also an element node else returns null closest			- Selects the parent element based on the css selector
+	parentElement	- Selects direct the parent Node if its also an element node else returns null

+Ancestors Selectors

+	closest			- Selects the parent element based on the css selector

 Child Selectors

-	childNodes			- Selects all direct child nodes children			- Selects all direct child elements. only availble if the current object is an element querySelector		- This can also be used to find children. instead of document.querySelector we can use it with the item 	itself. firstChild			- first child node
+	childNodes			- Selects all direct child nodes children			- Selects all direct child elements. only availble if the current object is an element firstChild			- first child node
 	firstElementChild	- first child element
 	lastChild			- last child node